GilbertZennerDev/AutoRequirements/README.md

 🧠 AutoRequirements — Generate requirements.txt Automatically

-Tired of manually tracking dependencies in your Python projects?
+Tired of manually tracking dependencies in Python projects?
-Meet AutoRequirements, a lightweight script that scans your .py files, detects all imports, and instantly generates a clean requirements.txt file — no fuss, no external tools. ⚡🐍
+AutoRequirements is a minimal, zero-dependency Python script that scans your .py files, detects all imports, and generates a clean requirements.txt automatically.

+No external libraries, no messy parsing — just pure Python logic to save you time. ⚡🐍

 🚀 Features

-✅ Detects all import patterns:
+✅ Detects all import styles:

 import module